National Alliance of Black School Educators: Is Special Education Really A Trap?

 NABSE tested this hypothesis by comparing the rates that Black children who were classified as having "objective" medical disabilities as opposed to "subjective" psychological or intellectual problems.
 In a year when Black children were 14.8 percent of the school population, they constituted 14.6 percent of students with orthopedic difficulties, and 14.8 percent of those with visual impairments.
-However, they made up 34.3 percent of those labeled mentally retarded and 26.4 percent of those labeled emotionally disturbed.
+However, they made up 34.3 percent of those labeled intellectually disabled and 26.4 percent of those labeled emotionally disturbed.

 Other researchers, such as Dr. Mary M. Wagner of SRI International, find these comparisons unpersuasive.
 She argues that, because so many Black children are born into poverty, they experience high rates of low-weight births, homelessness and psychological trauma that would logically cause emotional and intellectual difficulties.
 In fact, the Association of Black Psychologists says that 14 percent of America's children are African-American, but that the percentage in foster care and/or awaiting adoption is 29 percent.
 Children usually wind up in foster care because their parents were abusive, neglectful, criminal or addicted, and 29 percent is close to the percentage in special education labeled "emotionally disturbed."
 In addition, the higher ratio of Black boys to girls in special education mirrors that of Whites.

 The first two sets of academic skills may be being addressed in the nationwide push to improve primary and secondary education.
 Addressing the non-cognitive skills and college knowledge issues may be the key to success for 30 percent who don't apply or don't finish.
 The single most important factor might be better college advising in high school because NABSE, and affiliates, have found that the most qualified Black students often wind up going to less selective colleges than they could have attended.